 Executive Vice President – Offshore

-Mr. Smith joined Red Willow in November 2014.
-Prior to joining Red Willow, Mr. Smith served in a similar Executive VP role at Venari Resources and at Stone Energy.
-He also served as General Manager at Dominion and in various domestic and international assignments at Exxon.
-Mr. Smith has more than 30 years of oil and gas experience and earned a Master’s Degree in Geology and a Bachelor’s degree in Marine Sciences, both from Texas A&M University.
-He also completed the Advanced Management Program at Harvard University.
+Rich has more than 30 years of oil and gas experience and earned a Master of Science degree in Geology and a Bachelor of Science degree in Marine Sciences, both from Texas A&M University.
+He has also completed the Advanced Management Program at Harvard University.

 Vice President of Operations

-Responsible for the Operations Department, managing the daily activities on all Red Willow operated properties, Mr. Larkin’s team is accountable for production, well servicing, engineering, procurement, construction, and maintenance.
+John Larkin joined Red Willow in January 2013 as Vice President of Operations and is responsible for managing the daily activities on all Red Willow operated properties.
+Mr. Larkin’s team is accountable for production, well servicing, engineering, procurement, construction, and maintenance.
 Mr. Larkin began his career in the oil and gas industry in Bakersfield, CA with Tenneco Oil Company before moving to the San Juan Basin where he held various supervisory and managerial positions with Amoco and BP.
 He has over 40 years in the industry in both midstream and upstream operations.
 Mr. Larkin has been an employee of the Southern Ute Indian Tribe’s Growth Fund since 2010 and served as the Director of Construction for both Red Cedar Gathering and Aka Energy before joining Red Willow in 2013.

 Environmental Health & Safety Manager

-Responsible for Environmental Health and Safety of all Red Willow assets, Ms. Michel’s team is accountable for fostering Red Willow’s safety culture, promoting environmental stewardship, and ensuring regulatory compliance.
+Ember Michel joined Red Willow in August 2016 and is responsible for Environmental Health and Safety of all Red Willow assets.
+Ms. Michel’s team is accountable for fostering Red Willow’s safety culture, promoting environmental stewardship, and ensuring regulatory compliance.
 Ms. Michel has been working in environmental, health, and safety disciplines in the oil and gas industry since 2007.
 She started her career with Kinder Morgan as the Corporate Safety and Security Supervisor and then accepted a new challenge as the Regional Health, Safety, Security, Environmental and Community Manager for Trafigura.
 Ms. Michel joined the Southern Ute Indian Tribe in 2013 and Red Willow in 2016.
-Ms. Michel earned a Bachelor of Science degree in Natural Resource Management from Colorado State University and a Master of Science degree in Environmental Policy and Management from the University of Denver Sturm College Of Law.